Bragado/RedReader/esofDocs/Software Evolution.md

 ### Abstract

-In this report we will analyze RedReader's code regarding software evolution.
+In this report we will analyze RedReader's code regarding Software Evolution.
 Firstly, we will discuss software maintainability using the SIG metrics.
-Then we will report evolution process implementing a feature that we have chosen, describing how the feature was identified, why did we chosen that feature and how did we located the parts in the source code that needed to be modified.
+Then we will report the evolution process of implementing a feature that we have chosen, describing how the feature was identified, why we chose that feature and how we located the parts in the source code that needed to be modified.

 ---